 temporarily stop up public rights of way to the extent agreed with the relevant highway authority and provide substitute temporary public rights of way between terminus points, on an alignment to be agreed with the relevant highway authority; and

-stop up each of the public rights of way specified in columns (1) and (2) of Part 2 of Schedule 5 (public rights of way to be permanently stopped up for which no substitute is to be provided) to the extent specified in column (3) of that Part of that Schedule.
+stop up each of the public rights of way specified in columns (1) and (2) of Part 2 of Schedule 5 (public rights of way to be permanently stopped up for which no substitute is to be provided) to the extent specified in column (3) of that Part of that Schedule;

+divert each of the public rights of way specified in columns (1) and (2) of Part 4 of Schedule 5 (public rights of way to be created) to the extent specified in columns (3) and (4) of that Part of that Schedule.

 No public right of way specified in columns (1) and (2) of Parts 1 or 2 of Schedule 5 may be wholly or partly stopped up under this article unless the permanent or temporary diversion routes agreed by the local highway authority have first been provided by the undertaker, to the reasonable satisfaction of the local highway authority.